Why being a vegetarian woman may be bad for your health later in life

 But that doesn’t mean a plant-based diet isn’t good for people, nor that the scientists at the University of Leeds are saying women should ditch a vegetarian diet.

-“Vegetarian diets can vary widely from person to person and can be healthy or unhealthy, just like diets that include animal products,” the study’s lead author James Webster, a doctoral researcher from the School of Food Science and Nutrition at Leeds, said.
+"Vegetarian diets can vary widely from person to person and can be healthy or unhealthy, just like diets that include animal products," the study’s lead author James Webster, a doctoral researcher from the School of Food Science and Nutrition at the University of Leeds, said.

 "Our study highlights potential concerns regarding the risk of hip fracture in women who follow a vegetarian diet.